 Source Water Assessment Program (SWAP)

-Under provisions of the Safe Drinking Water Act, states
+Under the provisions of the Safe Drinking Water Act (SDWA), states are required to

-that identify the watersheds that supply public tap water, provide an inventory of contaminants present in the watershed, and assess susceptibility to contamination in the watershed.
-Source water assessments
+- identify the watersheds that supply public tap water,

+- provide an inventory of contaminants present in the watershed, and

+- assess susceptibility to contamination in the watershed.

 The assessment consists of maps of the watershed

-area that was evaluated, an inventory of known land use activities,
+area that were evaluated, an inventory of known land use activities,

-and documentation of any known source water contamination within
+and documentation of any known source water contamination.